Feel Like You’re Doing Everything Wrong?

 Data Management & Analysis 312: (prerequisite: Statistics 101) How to organize and analyze academic and behavioral data for 20-30 tiny people over the course of 10 months.

-Data Management & Analysis 313: A course specifically designed to ensure that the teaching candidate understands how important this data is and how to use it to protect him/her self from the crazy parent mentioned in class number 1.
+Data Management & Analysis 313: A course specifically designed to ensure that the teaching candidate understands how important this data is and how to use it.

 Seating Charts 101: How to effectively create a seating chart (that allows each student to thrive and do their best work with no distractions) in less than 5 hours.